Solar panels have become increasingly popular to generate clean, renewable energy over the years.

 However, as more homeowners install solar panels on their roofs, concerns about their durability and safety have arisen.

-One of the most common questions homeowners ask is whether solar panels can be blown off their roofs in high winds or storms.
+One of the most common questions homeowners ask is whether solar panels can blow off their roofs in high winds or storms.

 This is an important concern because not only can it damage the solar panels, but it can also pose a safety risk to people and property.